mbhutani4/mbhutani4.github.io/2021/public/projects/fundmanagement/readme.md

 ![Image](/projects/fundmanagement/fm_warnings_light.png)

 ## Testing with the Users
 The face-to-face testing with users was not possible due to Covid-19 pandemic.
 The testing was conducted over video meetings where users were given few tasks to perform and had to think out loud.
 The tasks were based on users daily usage and they were followed by semi-structured interviews.
-Since the users had their first interaction with the application, their experience and feedback actes as a base for learning more about the learning curve.
+Since the users had their first interaction with the application, their experience and feedback acts as a base for learning more about the learning curve.
 New features were designed based on the feedback gathered from user feedback and experience evaluation.

 ---